Vonovia to make new Deutsche Wohnen offer at 53 eur/shr - Up News Info

 Article content

-FRANKFURT — German real estate company Vonovia has launched a fresh attempt to buy rival Deutsche Wohnen with a sweetened bid valuing the company at 19.1 billion euro ($22.7 billion), it said on Sunday.
+FRANKFURT — German real estate company Vonovia is launching a fresh attempt to buy rival Deutsche Wohnen with a sweetened bid valuing the company at 19.1 billion euro ($22.7 billion), it said on Sunday.

 Vonovia is planning to submit a new offer at 53 euros per Deutsche Wohnen share, subject to approval by German financial watchdog BaFin.
 Last month, Vonovia narrowly missed the 50% threshold with its agreed bid worth 52 euros a share.